Katelyn Tarver: Acting

 On January 29, 2010, she made her acting debut on Big Time Rush as Jo Taylor, a girl the boys admire.
 Her debut episode was "Big Time Love Song" which aired on February 5, 2010.
 She developed feelings for Kendall Knight (Kendall Schmidt) and they started dating.
 But the world tour changed everything: Jo became a television star and Kendall became a pop star.
 On "Big Time Break-Up" which aired on June 25, 2011, she landed a role in a movie in New Zealand which would keep her and Kendall apart for three years.
 She returned in season 3's episode "Big Time Surprise", which aired on September 22, 2012.

 From 2010 to 2011, Tarver appeared as Natalie Poston in 5 episodes of the ABC series No Ordinary Family.
 In 2012, she appeared as Mercedes in ABC Family's series The Secret Life of the American Teenager.

 In 2018, Tarver appeared as Jesse in 8 episodes of the HBO series Ballers.
 She was cast as Cydney Walker in the ABC Signature television pilot, None of the Above, in 2021.

 Personal life

 Tarver married musician David Blaise on July 19, 2014.
-In July 2025, Tarver revealed that they had gotten divorced after eleven years of marriage.
+In July 2025, Tarver announced in an Instagram post that she was divorced.